Word Gems

 together?

-E. Let’s keep in mind that there’s no judge-and-
+E. Let’s recall that there’s no judge-and-

 jury or policeman keeping them apart.
 Well, their